What is it?

 - Keep track of what your child reads each day.

-- This can be done on paper log sheets or through a free mobile app.
+- This can be done online, through a free mobile app, or on paper log sheets.

 - Books can be counted upt to three times per title.